Flags during the Druk Path in Bhutan

 • How do I get to Bhutan for a trek?

-Getting to Bhutan is difficult as there are no direct flights, so you have to go via India or Nepal.
-This means flying via Kathmandu, Delhi or Kolkata and unless you are lucky with flight timings, you probably need an overnight stop.
+Getting to Bhutan can be tricky as the only direct flights are from India, UAE or Nepal.
+This means flying via Kathmandu, Dubai, Delhi or Kolkata and, unless you are lucky with flight timings, you will probably need an overnight stop.
 None of the Bhutanese airlines are on the online flight search engines, so the flight into Bhutan has to be booked separately from the main international flights.
+When planning your journey, you will need to allow enough time to collect your bags and check-in again for your final flight to Bhutan.
+If you are travelling via India, you will need a transit visa which must be arranged before you travel.
 If you need help booking your flights, speak to one of our adventure travel consultants.

 • How do I get a visa for a Bhutan trek?

 The short answer is you don't, we do.
 Only licensed Bhutanese tour operators can obtain visas, as unguided travel is not allowed in Bhutan.
-Once you have booked, we will apply for a visa on your behalf.
+The visa fee is included in our trip costs and once you have booked, we will apply for a visa on your behalf.

 • What kit do I need for trekking in Bhutan?